gjcooper/VAULT/01_articles/klahr1969decision.md

 ---
 cssclass: research_note
-type: "journalArticle"
+type: journalArticle
-author: "Klahr, David"
+author: Klahr, David
 title: "Decision Making in a Complex Environment: The Use of Similarity Judgements to Predict Preferences"
-publication: "Management Science"
+publication: Management Science
 date: 1969-01-01
 citekey: klahr1969decision
 aliases:
   - "Decision Making in a Complex Environment: The Use of Similarity Judgements to Predict Preferences"
 ---

 # Decision Making in a Complex Environment: The Use of Similarity Judgements to Predict Preferences